CarlJKurtz/smart-grids/README.md

 6. **Optional!** Configure and preview the columns.
 (The default _column gutter_ is equal to the _row gutter_)
 7. Copy the values into InDesign.
 Set up the baseline grid under ```InDesign - Preferences - Grids``` (Don't forget the grid start.) and create guides under ```Layout - Create Guides``` in InDesign according to the output values. **Important:** SmartGrids will likely increase the bottom margin a bit to fit a whole number of lines so you must adjust your bottom margin in InDesign as well.

-### What units should you use?
-SmartGrids does not currently support automatic unit conversion as we know it from our Adobe programs.
-This means, that all values must be put in as point values.
-This includes the dimensions and margins of the page.
-Luckily for us, in Adobe InDesign ```1 pt. == 1 px.```.
-This means that when you're setting up a grid for a digital setting in Adobe InDesign you can use pixels and points interchangeably.
-When you're using inches or millimeters you will need to do some conversion.

 <a id="Required-packages"></a>
 ## Required packages
 To install the required packages, navigate into the smart-grids directory and execute the following command in the terminal: